 Sarah received a First Class Honours in Psychology in 2011 and embarked on her PhD in October of the same year in the School of Health and Related Research, University of Sheffield.
 Her PhD was funded by the Economic and Social Research Council (ESRC) White Rose University Consortium.
 The focus of her PhD was concerned with exploiting digital technologies with people living with dementia, in particular technologies that are known to be under-used by older adults.

-Sarah joined the CATCH team at the end of 2014 after completing her PhD in the Health Services Research section of ScHaRR.
+Sarah joined the Interdisciplinary Centre of the Social Sciences (ICOSS) as a work package lead on the ESRC Sustainable Care Programme in January 2018.
 Although her main focus of interest remains within the topic of dementia, specifically in the creation of opportunities to enable people living with the condition to socially connect using contemporary ICT, she is committed to promoting technological engagement with older adults in general.

 Independent Living Functions of the Elderly (IN-LIFE) is a European Horizon 2020 project to promote independence for people with cognitive impairment using contemporary ICT’s.
 Feb 2015-Jan 2018

 Novel Assessment of Nutrition and Ageing (NANA), initially part of the New Dynamics of Ageing programme, is an ongoing project focusing on the digital capture of older adults nutritional status funded by the NIHR CLAHRC Yorkshire and Humber

 Ambient Assisted Living Technologies for Wellness, Engagement and Long Life (AAL-WELL) is developing new AAL technologies that support active and healthy ageing with particular attention on older adults with mild cognitive impairment (MCI)